jeremyikwuje/blog/content/blog/how-to-get-the-coinbase-transaction-in-a-block.md

 ---
 layout: blog
-title: How to get the coinbase transaction in a block
+title: How to get the coinbase transaction in a block - Bitcoin Node Query
 description: Say you want to get the coinbase transaction of block 84,000, you first use the `getblockhash` command to get the block hash.
 The coinbase transaction is a special type of transaction that is included in each block as